expo/expo/docs/pages/versions/v32.0.0/guides/using-firebase.md

 }
 ```

-### Authenticated Data Updates with Firestore
+## Using Expo with Firestore

+[Firestore](https://firebase.google.com/docs/firestore/) is the successor to Firebase Realtime Database.

-Here's one way of implementing a data update using [Firestore](https://firebase.google.com/docs/firestore/).
+Here's one way of implementing a data update using Firestore.

 This sample was borrowed from [this forum post](https://forums.expo.io/t/open-when-an-expo-firebase-firestore-platform/4126/29).